zhuoweixu02/tele-delta-readme/README.md

 4. run `ssh zilinssi@nema` then run start the cam
 6. run `roslaunch rosserial-hand.launch` under the path of `Documents/Delta-robot/teleoperation-slider`
 7. enabling teleoperation, run `python slider-control.py -d -c` under the same path, but another terminal

+## shut down
+1. click to lock
+2. pull the menu on the right and click on the shut down